GPflow/GPflow/README.md

 - **GPflow 1.0**

-  *We stop the support for GPflow based on TensorFlow 1.0.
-We accept bug fixes only to GPflow   1.0 in **develop-1.0** branch.
-Latest available release is [v1.5.1](https://github.com/GPflow/GPflow/releases/tag/v1.5.1).*
+  *We have stopped development and support for GPflow based on TensorFlow 1.0.
+We now accept only bug fixes to GPflow 1.0 in the **develop-1.0** branch.
+The latest available release is [v1.5.1](https://github.com/GPflow/GPflow/releases/tag/v1.5.1).*

 ## Getting help